Student-Work-Classroom-Demo-MUBAS/personal-site-css-and-html-VictoriaJoy237/README.md

 ## Design Choice
 1. The theme for this website is blue and most of the colors are done with the help of color hunt.
-2. The goal is to keep the layput simple allowing the functionality to show.
+2. The goal is to keep the layout simple allowing the functionality to show.

 ## What I found most Difficult